Landari St Marys 2026

 Project Information:

-Landari St Marys 2026 is a plantation forestry project located approximately 6km southwest of St Marys in north-east Tasmania.
-Registered in December 2025, the project covers 290 hectares in the Break O'Day council area, a region characterized by a mix of forestry operations and grazing on improved pastures.
+Landari St Marys 2026 is a plantation forestry project located approximately 6km southwest of St Marys in the Break O'Day local government area of north-east Tasmania.
+It was registered in December 2025 and covers an area of 290.10 hectares.

 Recommended Reading